maslianok/react-select-me/README.md

 ###onClose: Function
 Description: handler for when the menu closes

+###clearFilterOnClose: Bool
+Description: whether to clear input on close or not
+Default: `true`

 ###listMaxHeight: Number
 Description: Dropdown list max height in pixels.
 Default: `400`.